-10.2.1 Event Sets
+11.2.1 Event Sets

 An event flag is used by a task (or ISR) to inform another task of the occurrence of a significant situation.
 Thirty-two event flags are associated with each task.
 A collection of one or more event flags is referred to as an event set.
+The data type rtems_event_set is used to manage event sets.

 The application developer should remember the following key characteristics of event operations when utilizing the event manager: